kunhwiko/concepts/cloud/kubernetes/B-components.md

 ---
 ##### Kube Proxy
 ```
-a) Kube-proxy discovers clusterIPs through DNS or environment variables.
-b) Kube-proxy is able to forward traffic via TCP and UDP forwarding.
-c) Kube-proxy watches the API server for new services and endpoints.
-It will then help maintain networking rules
+Kube-proxies are agents on each node that watches the API server for new services and endpoints.
+It will then take this
-   (e.g. iptables) on its node.
+information and create forwarding rules (e.g. iptables) on its respective node.
-d) Kube-proxy is able to load balance requests if there are multiple pod backends.
-If iptables are in use, load
-   balancing is typically done through round robin.
 ```

 ##### Kubelet
 ```
 a) Kubelets are agents on each node that registers nodes and reports the status of nodes/pods to the API server.
    Communication to the API server is typically done via TLS.
 b) Kubelets receive information about pods that need to be newly created from the API server.
-Kubelets will then
+Kubelets will interact
-   interact with CRIs to start pods and containers via their configured container runtime.
+   with CRIs to start pods and containers via their configured container runtime.
+Kubelets will then monitor and ensure
+   containers run in a healthy state.
 c) Kubelets ensure to inject necessary environment variables (e.g. service names) to pods before they start.
-d) Kubelets monitor and ensure that containers run in a healthy state.
-e) Kubelets help download secrets from API server, run liveness probes, and mount volumes.
+d) Kubelets help download secrets from API server, run liveness probes, and mount volumes.
-f) Kubelet allows you to manually configure network MTU.
+e) Kubelet allows you to manually configure network MTU.
 Otherwise by default, network plugins will attempt to deduce
    optimal MTU.
 ```